-An occupational therapist (OT) works with people of all ages who need specialized assistance to lead independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
-Occupational therapists are skilled licensed/certified health care workers who implement treatment plans, assess patients’ needs, determine therapeutic goals, plan treatment activities, communicate with patients and health care providers, and document patient progress.
-Occupational therapists use the “occupations” of self-care, work, and play/leisure activities to increase independence, enhance development, and/or prevent disability.
+An occupational therapist is a skilled licensed/certified health care worker who implements treatment plans, assesses patients’ needs, determines therapeutic goals, plans treatment activities, communicates with patients and health care providers, and documents patient progress.
+Occupational therapists work with people of all ages who need specialized assistance to lead independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
+Occupational therapists help patients to return to their own self-care, work, and play/leisure activities in addition to increasing independence, enhance development, and/or prevent disability.
 They may work in a wide variety of settings including hospitals, rehabilitation centers, skilled nursing facilities, home health agencies, school systems, psychiatric hospitals and private practice outpatient clinics.
-Occupational therapy is a challenging and fascinating job combining creativity and problem solving with the ability to make practical, meaningful changes in a person’s life.
-As an OT, you will use your knowledge, critical thinking, and hands-on skills to help others.
+OT is a challenging and fascinating job combining creativity and problem solving with the ability to make practical, meaningful changes in a person’s life.
+As an OT you will use your knowledge, critical thinking, and hands-on skills to help others.

 TTI offers this program through its partnership with NYIT.
 Any credit or degrees described here are offered through our partner institution.
 TTI is not a college or university and does not offer credit bearing courses or degrees in New York State.

 Submit the form below and we will reply within one business day.